 Scientists have not done enough research to confirm whether it is safe for pregnant and breastfeeding women to take melatonin.
 Melatonin may cause daytime drowsiness in some older adults.
 Doctors do recommend it for people with dementia.

 Often children can overcome sleep issues by sticking to it a consistent bedtime.
 For children who still have difficulties with sleeping, melatonin does appear to be safe for use in the short term.
 Researchers know less about its long term effects on the growth and development of children.

 When giving a child melatonin, begin with the lowest possible dosage and only increase it if necessary.
 Before starting a child on a course of melatonin, speak to a pediatrician for advice.

 Melatonin comes in many different forms, including gummies, chewables, and pills, and there is no single recommended dose.

 It is essential to take melatonin at the correct time of day.
-Taking it too early can alter a person’s biological clock and shift their sleep and wake times.
+Taking it too early or too late can alter a person’s biological clock and shift their sleep and wake times.

-The National Health Service (NHS) recommend taking melatonin 1-2 hours before your desired bedtime which for most is around 8:00-9:00 pm.
+The National Health Service (NHS) recommend taking melatonin 1–2 hours before your desired bedtime which for most is around 8:00-9:00 pm.

 People who are traveling and want to take melatonin to prevent jet lag should start taking this supplement a few days before they leave.
 This will help acclimatize their bodies to the new time zone.
 It is best to take melatonin 2 hours before bedtime at the destination.